CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 4: Create `docker-compose.yml`

-This file will define and run your multi-container Docker application.
+This file defines and runs the multi-container Docker application.
+It uses environment variable substitution for sensitive information, which should be provided at runtime from the environment where `docker-compose up` is executed (e.g., from GitHub Actions secrets or a local `.env` file).

 Create a file named `docker-compose.yml` in the root of your project directory (`YaliAero_Website/`).

-**Important**: This `docker-compose.yml` uses environment variable substitution (e.g., `${MONGO_PASSWORD}`).
-This means that the actual values for these variables will be provided at runtime from the environment where `docker-compose up` is executed (e.g., from GitHub Actions secrets or a local `.env` file). **Do not hardcode sensitive information directly into this file.**

 ```yaml
 version: '3.8'